rssiuiuc/CropSight/README.md

 <p align="center">
   <img src="src/GSV_metadata.jpg" width="450">
   <br>
-  <b>The avaiable GSV metadata.</b>
+  <b>Avaiable GSV images.</b>
 </p>

 #### 1.2 Download GSV panoramic images

-With the `panoid` of collected GSV metadata, the corresponding GSV panoramic images can be downloaded from Google Maps Platform through function `downloadGSV`.
-The orientation that the vehicle headed when collecting the GSV panoramic images is also retrived through `downloadGSV`.
-For example,  one GSV image is avaiable at location of (41.54170024691091,-88.29999867944885), and the vehicle was heading to 271° when collecting this GSV panoramic image.
-The north rotation is 271°.
+After collecting the GSV metadata with the [`collectGSV`](https://colab.research.google.com/drive/1WsbVxqH2A7FrLV7guVRx4HaEU6cwz2aJ#scrollTo=dxYrIqi1AmZG&line=1&uniqifier=1) function, the corresponding GSV panoramic images can be downloaded using the [`downloadGSV`](https://colab.research.google.com/drive/1WsbVxqH2A7FrLV7guVRx4HaEU6cwz2aJ#scrollTo=VcIevQDJAnWq&line=53&uniqifier=1) function, which takes the panoid as input.

 <p align="center">
   <img src="src/QDWxWb7c1sVcLeoquYPTHw_41.54170024691091_-88.29999867944885_2021_8_358.7471008300781_pano.jpg" width="450">
   <br>
-  <b>The avaiable GSV metadata.</b>
+  <b>Sample of one GSV panoramic image.</b>
 </p>

-#### 1.3 Extract GSV roadsides images
+#### 1.3 Extract roadside GSV Images
-The two roadsides street view images are retrived from the original GSV panoramic images using an function `NFOV`.
-This function supports the extraction of a normal field of view from a panoramic image, centered on any point you choose.
-The implementation is highly optimized for speed and efficiency, computing every pixel projection mapping at once.
-It uses bilinear interpolation to create smoother images, resulting in a more realistic and immersive viewing experience.
+The [`NFOV`](https://colab.research.google.com/drive/1WsbVxqH2A7FrLV7guVRx4HaEU6cwz2aJ#scrollTo=s0kxmiukAnZx&line=1&uniqifier=1) class is used to extract two roadside street view images from each original GSV panoramic image.
+This function enables the extraction of a normal field of view centered on any point of the panorama.
+The implementation of the [`NFOV`](https://colab.research.google.com/drive/1WsbVxqH2A7FrLV7guVRx4HaEU6cwz2aJ#scrollTo=s0kxmiukAnZx&line=1&uniqifier=1) class is optimized for speed and efficiency, and it computes every pixel projection mapping at once.
+The function also uses bilinear interpolation to create smoother images, resulting in a more realistic and immersive viewing experience.

 <p align="center">
   <img src="src/Panoramic clipping.gif" width="850" >
   <br>
-  <b>The avaiable GSV metadata.</b>
+  <b>Extract two roadside images from GSV panoramic image.</b>
 </p>

 ### 2. Training and test dataset preparation
-#### 2.1 Label GSV images
+Millions of GSV images are collected annually, capturing a wide range of scenes including buildings, houses, trees, and more.
+To collect representative GSV images of crop species from this massive dataset, the collected images are roughly labeled with the aid of the `Cropland Data Layer (CDL)` and then selected using a proposed `sampling` strategy.

-More than millisions GSV images are collected once year, which includes various scenes, building, house, trees, etc. In order to collect the representative GSV images of crop species from massive GSV images, the collected GSV images are roughly labelled with the auxiliary Cropland data layer (CDL) and selcted with a sampling stratege.
-CDL is a raster, geospatial dataset created by the United States Department of Agriculture (USDA) that provides information about the type of crops grown on agricultural lands in the United States.
-The crop types identified in the CDL include grains, oilseeds, cotton, fruits, vegetables, and hay.
-With the specific location of each GSV point, the percentage of crop species that each GSV corresponds to is estimated based on CDL and images the orientation information.
+#### 2.1 Label roadside GSV images

-#### 2.2 Sample representative GSV images
+The CDL is a geospatial dataset created by the United States Department of Agriculture (USDA) that provides information on the types of crops grown on agricultural lands in the United States, including grains, oilseeds, cotton, fruits, vegetables, and hay.
+By using the specific location of each GSV point, the percentage of crop species that corresponds to each GSV image is estimated based on the CDL data and the orientation information when the panoramic GSV images were taken.
+Only GSV images that correspond to a single crop species are assigned a label.

-The sampling strategy is realized via function `sampling`.
-The input variables incldues GSV points shapefile that needs to be sampled  (e.g., high-quality cropland GSV points), the administrative boundaries shapefile (e.g., county boudnary), the number of target sampling GSV images.
+#### 2.2 Sample representative roadside GSV images
-The road note and primary road comes from open street data and are used to removed the low quality GSV images.
+The GSV images with crop species labels are sampled using the function `sampling`, which selects representative images over the entire study area.
+This process ensures that the selected GSV images are evenly distributed across the study area.
+The input variables for the function include the GSV point shapefile that needs to be sampled (e.g., high-quality cropland GSV points), the administrative boundaries shapefile (e.g., county boundaries), and the target number of sampled GSV images.
+The road network, including notes and primary roads, is obtained from the OpenStreetMap database and used to remove low-quality GSV images.

-The sampling strategy is a dynamic sampling method which changes according to the number of avaiable GSV images.
-For each administrative district, the FishNet is created and dynamically adjusted utill the final sampled GSV images meets the inital setting (the number of target sampling GSV images).
-This sampling strategy could also be used to randomly select application dataset to collect the ground truth crop type data in the furture.
+The sampling strategy employed is a dynamic sampling method that adapts to the number of available GSV images.
+For each administrative district, a FishNet is created and dynamically adjusted until the final number of sampled GSV images matches the target number.
+This sampling strategy can also be used to randomly select an application dataset for collecting ground truth crop type data in the future.

-#### 2.3 Automatically zoom in GSV images
+#### 2.3 Automated roadside GSV image enhancement
-With the clipping GSV images (2000*2000) as the training dataset, it requires extremmely intense computational resources to train the deep learning model.
-To keep the details on the GSV image (i.e., plant leaves) and make the training proecss feasible, a zoom-in strategy is designed to automatically clip the field's patch from the clipping GSV images.
-It leverages **Canny Edge Detection** to detect the sketch the edges of any plant present on the GSV images and to locate the boundary between field and sky.
-With the horiozonal boundary line, the images could be further clipped to extracte the critical patch which corresponding the field's view.
+Training a deep learning model with GSV images that are 2000 x 2000 pixels requires significant computational resources.
+To make the training process feasible while retaining the necessary details of the images (such as plant leaves), a `zoom-in` strategy has been developed.
+This strategy involves automatically clipping patches of the field from the larger GSV images.
+To accomplish this, the Canny Edge Detection algorithm is used to identify the edges of any plants present in the GSV images and to locate the boundary between the field and the sky.
+Once the horizontal boundary line has been identified, the images are further clipped to extract the critical patch corresponding to the view of the field.

 <p align="center">
   <img src="src/Zoom-in.gif" width="850" >
   <br>
-  <b>The avaiable GSV metadata.</b>
+  <b>Automatically extract the target patch from roadside images.</b>
 </p>

-#### 2.4 Relabel GSV images by visual interpretation
+#### 2.4 Relabel roadside GSV images by visual interpretation

-There are some others plant or blocking items on the GSV images, which influence the distinguish of the view on the image.
-In addition, the label for each GSV image is generated from CDL, which may have some error due to the wrong clssifiation by CDL.
-To overcome these issues, each image are further labelled through visual interpretation.
-The images with other items or hardly distingusih cropland are labelled as others.
+GSV images may contain other plant or blocking items that can interfere with distinguishing the crop view on the image.
+Furthermore, the CDL-generated labels for each GSV image may contain errors due to misclassifications.
+To address these issues, each image undergoes visual interpretation and is further labeled accordingly.
+Images containing other items or with crops that are difficult to distinguish are labeled as "others."
+The following shows the final processed dataset of dominant crop species for the southern region of the United States.

 <p align="center">
   <img src="src/TrainingDataset.jpg" width="850" >
   <br>
-  <b>ViTResFusionNet Architecture </b>
+  <b>Crop type ground-level view dataset. </b>
 </p>

 ### 3. GSV images classification